nus-cs2113-AY1920S2/tp/docs/team/dejunnn.md

 ## Overview

-Diet Manager is an personal text-based chat-bot application used for managing an individual's diet.
+Diet Manager is an personalised text-based chat-bot application used for managing an individual's diet.
 Diet Manager is capable of tracking daily food intake and providing recommendations depending on a user's specified health data.